3 Questions To Answer Before You Start Designing Your Mountain Home.

 3: How big will my home be?

 You’ve determined your total budget.
-You've carved out a contingency, and adequate funds for soft costs.
-You’ve determined your desired level of quality via your cost-per-square-foot ratio.
-Now, the size of the building reveals itself!
-Let’s say you've decided the midpoint of your hard cost budget range is $1,500,000 and you'd like to be in the Tier 2 level of quality, at a cost of $500/sq.ft.
+You've carved out a contingency, and adequate funds for other project costs.
+You’ve determined your desired home's level of quality.
+Now, using locally based estimates, the size of the building reveals itself!
+Let’s say you've decided the midpoint of your hard cost budget range is $1,650,000 and you'd like to be in the Tier 2 level, at a cost of $550/sqft.
 With those decisions made you'll see that your home will be about 3,000 square feet.
+Its good to discuss current building costs with a qualified builder as each region is different and subject to annual increases.

 If you are feeling pinched on size, the budget can be raised or the quality can be lowered to serve your need, but you'll know that on the front end.
-These initial decisions won’t be written in stone, but every subsequent decision throughout the process will be weighed against these goalposts.
 Any two selections will help us answer the third.
 And although it would seem natural to choose the building size and the budget as a first step, we recommend this different approach.

-As purveyors of quality architecture, we at Golden Design ARCHITECTS encourage an understanding of your cost-per-square-foot buying power.
-Having this information will ensure that the finished product that we create together will be the home you've initially set out to achieve.
-It will also mean that your reasons for hiring us will be satisfied, because we are committed to producing quality designs in every size.
+As purveyors of quality-first architecture, Golden Design ARCHITECTS encourages your understanding of your cost-per-square-foot buying power.
+Having this information will ensure that the finished product that we create together will be the home you've been dreaming of.

 9 Swiss Lane